barbecuesteve/api-governance/exec-summary.md

 This summary shows how API governance reduces risk.
 For technical details, see the [technical design document](technical-design.md).
 For strategy, see the [main document](README.md).

 [Steve Sparks](resume.pdf)
+Founder/Architect, Accucast (acquired by PGi, 2006)

+I've built, broken, and rebuilt API platforms at scale.
+I've watched teams rebuild the same API multiple times.
+I've spent 6 hours debugging an outage because nobody knew the dependency graph.
+I've scrambled through compliance audits with no audit trail.
+I've agonized over whether it was safe to take down an older API and wondered which consumer was 80% of my traffic.

+This framework is what I wish I'd had then.
+It's been refined across more than a decade of consulting and reflects what actually works - measurable reduction in duplicate work, faster incident response, and governance that developers are willing to adopt.
+It combines technology with the human element to create a system that turns compliance into a platform feature and makes the right choice the easiest choice.

 <br>November 2025

 ### **Executive Summary: API Governance as Risk Management**